RoaaFouda/NodeJS-Tasks/Week-4/Theoretical.md

         player.introduce();
 ```
-* Since the function inside the object is an arrow function then the `this` keyword will be referring to the global object "window" which will
+* Since the function inside the object is an arrow function then the `this` keyword will be referring to the global object `window` which will
-cause this code to uotput undefined.
+cause this code to output undefined.

 ```js
         const player = {